tmedha/cross-timezone-alarms/README.md

 - **Real OS-scheduled notifications:** alarms fire via actual scheduled local notifications (`expo-notifications`), not just while the app is open in the foreground.
+- **12-hour / 24-hour clock format:** a Settings toggle that applies
+  everywhere a time is shown — alarm times, the Home/Target clocks, and countdowns.

 ## Tech stack